Chicken Soup aka Jewish Penicillin (not vegetarian)

 Instructions:

-Chop parsnip (rounds), celery.
+Chop parsnip (rounds), celery, any additional vegetables.

 Rinse the chicken and cut or tear it into 4 or 5 large pieces